 Bad organizations will continue to stay bad if they even consider moves of this ilk.
-With general manager Koby Altman rightfully on the hot seat, he might look to change things up midstream.
-If so, here’s a look at three ideal Collin Sexton trade scenarios.
+With general manager Koby Altman rightfully on the hot seat, he might look to change things up midstream now that the Cavs are slated to pick No. 3 overall in the 2021 NBA Draft.
+If so, here’s a look at four ideal Collin Sexton trade scenarios.

-Collin Sexton trade to the New Orleans Pelicans
+Collin Sexton trade to the Los Angeles Lakers

-- Pelicans get: Collin Sexton, future first-round pick
+- Clippers get: Collin Sexton, future first-round pick

 Collin Sexton trade to the New York Knicks